 In August 2006 someone 'catnapped' Percy; staff made a plea to the public to assist in searching for him and the event was reported all over the local news media, receiving 'as much attention as the Lindbergh baby kidnapping'.
 Fortunately he was returned within a couple of days, being put into a cat carrier that had been set up outside the building.

 Later that same year the cat suffered from cancerous lesions on his abdomen and one of his hind legs, for which he was treated at Overland Park, Kansas but an aggressive form of fibrosarcoma returned.
-He therefore needed radiation treatment, which was carried out at the University of Missouri-Columbia Veterinary Medical Teaching Hospital, where there is not only an innovative veterinary oncology programme but also one of the few linear accelerators dedicated to radiation therapy for veterinary use.
+He therefore needed radiation treatment, which was carried out at the University of Missouri-Columbia Veterinary Medical Teaching Hospital, where there was not only an innovative veterinary oncology programme but also one of the few linear accelerators dedicated to radiation therapy for veterinary use.
 Percy had a stay of four weeks and 20 or so doses of radiation, which seemed to clear up the problem with no bad side effects.
 He recovered over the Christmas period of 2006.
 Nurses kept the curtains drawn around him when possible, so he couldn't see and become upset by other cats being treated at the facility.
-The museum emphasises that Percy's treatment was funded by donations and there was no question of using any museum funds.
+The museum emphasised that Percy's treatment was funded by donations and there was no question of using any museum funds.

-The plan was to let her have the kittens, have them adopted when they were old enough, and keep her at the museum on a trial basis to see whether Percy approved, and of course whether she fitted into museum life herself.
-There were six kittens, and Crystal, as she was now named, turned out to be an excellent mother, taking good care of them.
-After weaning, five of them were adopted to new homes, but for some reason one wasn’t; named Roxie, it was decided she too should join the museum staff.
+The plan was to let her have the kittens, have them adopted when they were old enough, and keep her at the museum on a trial basis to see if Percy approved, and of course whether she fitted into museum life herself.
+There were six kittens, and Crystal, as she was named, turned out to be an excellent mother, taking good care of them.
+After weaning, five of them were adopted to new homes, but for some reason one wasn't; named Roxie, it was decided she too should join the museum staff.

 Crystal was spayed so she wouldn't have more kittens; but there was a scare with Roxie later when she became lethargic and wasn't eating.
 A trip to the vet indicated that her intestines had 'telescoped' and would need quite complex surgery.
 For a few days her fate was in the balance, but then she made a complete recovery.